jamesward/hello-sap-hana/README.md

 From the SAP HANA Client Developer Edition, copy the `hdbclient/ngdbc.jar` file into a new `lib` directory in the root of your new Play project.

-In Activator open *Run* and click *Restart* and now your running Play application should be connected to your SAP HANA database.
+In Activator open *Run* and click *Restart* and now your running Play application should be connected to SAP HANA.
 Open your Play application in a new browser tab and verify that it runs correctly: [http://localhost:9000](http://localhost:9000)  (Note: If there were any problems connecting to your database you will see those errors in your browser.)

 ## Build the RESTful JSON service